hayitsbacon/csrgen/README.md

-# CSR Mass Generation CLI
+# CSR Generation CLI Tool

 CLI tool to generate CSRs for a domain with specifications from a YAML file or arguments.